Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 ![Confirmation email](/media/confirm_email_ss.png)

 #### Blog
+* View all blog posts' (visible to all users once logged in) renders the blog post templates and displays all available blog posts.
+* Create Blog Post' (only available to logged in users) renders the create a blog post template with a form so the user can publish a blog post.
+* Only authenticated users are allowed to publish and view blog posts.
+The Blog link in the dropdown menu and in the quicklinks footer only becomes available once a user is logged in.
+For non-authenticated users, the link does not appear.
 * Slice method on blog posts ensures that only 200 characters display on blog page with all the posts.
 * Post displays correct date of users post and is ordering according to date.
-* Add , edit and delete functions for all posts work.
+* Superusers and

 ### Contact Us
-* Social media account links rbinf user to each social media page.
+* Social media account links for user to each social media page.
 * Able to send email to site using form and email successfully recieved from the back end.
 ![EmailJS Image](/media/emailJS.png)